Carjacking Laws & Defense

 - Took the vehicle against that person’s will

-- Used force or fear to take the vehicle or to stop the person from resisting
+- Used force or fear, such as threats of bodily harm, to take the vehicle, or to stop the person from resisting

 - When the defendant used force or fear to take the vehicle he intended to not return the vehicle